-- Cook the lentils: Stir in the lentils, 6 cups of water, and 1 teaspoon fine sea salt.
+- Pressure Cook the lentils for 10 minutes with a Natural Release: Stir in the lentils, 6 cups of water, and 1 teaspoon fine sea salt.
 Scrape the bottom of the pot with a flat-edged wooden spoon to loosen any bits of onion that stuck to the pot.
 Lock the pressure cooker lid.
-Cook at high pressure for 10 minutes in an electric pressure cooker, 8 minutes in a stovetop pressure cooker, with a natural pressure release, about 20 minutes more. (if you are in a hurry, quick release the remaining pressure after 20 minutes.)
+Cook at high pressure for 10 minutes in an electric pressure cooker or for 8 minutes in a stovetop pressure cooker.
+Once the cooking time is done, let the pressure come down with a natural release, about 20 minutes more. (if you are in a hurry, quick release any remaining pressure after 15 minutes.)

 - Taste for seasoning and serve: Open the pressure cooker lid (away from you – the steam is hot).
 Stir in the pepper, then taste for seasoning – the lentils will need more salt.
 Add the salt, tasting as you go, until the flavor goes from washed out to full-bodied.
 (I usually add another teaspoon of fine sea salt.)
 Serve and enjoy!

 - Regular lentils: If you can’t find French green lentils, use regular (brown) lentils.

 - Vegan version: replace the butter with more olive oil.